These Pictures Are Proof The After Parties Are The Best Part Of The Golden Globes

-There's a thrill that comes from seeing your favorite celebrities hanging out together, enjoying themselves with a candid and undeniable ease.
+There's a thrill that comes from seeing your favourite celebrities hanging out together, enjoying themselves with a candid and undeniable ease.

 We know we're just onlookers, destined to interact with celebrities only through movies and social media posts.
 But at moments like this — the Golden Globes, when everyone's hanging out all at once — we see how nice it can be to even be a fan.
 Here are the best moments from the Golden Globes' many afterparties.